 - Early Termination: If you are eligible, your lawyer can work towards early termination of your probation.

 - Counsel and Support: A lawyer provides you with emotional support and guidance throughout the process.

 The consequences of a probation violation can include incarceration and stricter probation terms.

 Having a skilled attorney by your side can improve your chances of achieving a favorable outcome or minimizing the impact of the violation on your life.

 Let Fulgham Hampton Criminal Defense Attorneys Help You Get Through This Probation Violation

 Our lawyers at the Fulgham Hampton Criminal Defense Attorneys know a lot about Texas law and the people who live here.
 We are recognized for our excellent work by Expertise and other groups.
 Let’s discuss your options and put all of our assets behind your case today.
 Call (817) 877-3030.

 About the Author:

 Brandon Fulgham has an in-depth understanding of both Texas law and Texans themselves.
-Before practicing law here, he received his undergraduate degree from TCU and his law degree from South Texas College of Law in Houston.
+Before practicing law here, he received his undergraduate degree from TCU, and his law degree from South Texas College of Law in Houston.
 After graduation, he worked in District Attorneys’ offices as a prosecutor, building cases designed to put people behind bars.
-Now, he uses that knowledge to protect the rights of people in and around Fort Worth.
-He has been recognized for his work by Expertise (Best Criminal Defense Lawyers in Forth Worth and Best DUI Lawyers in Fort Worth, both 2020), The National Trial Lawyers, Fort Worth Magazine, and others.
+Now, he uses that knowledge to protect the rights of people in and around Fort Worth, making sure they receive the strongest possible defense when they find themselves on the wrong side of the law.
+He has been recognized for his work by The National Trial Lawyers, Fort Worth Magazine, and others.